 Fairs are usually held at pilgrim centers on auspicious, religious occasions.
 These markets deal in agricultural produces, livestock, etc. For example – the Magh Mela held in Allahabad.

 The growth of Indian agricultural markets depend on certain economic factors, such as the following –

-- Transportation – The development of efficient transportation means to expand the agricultural markets.
+- Transportation – The development of efficient transportation means expanding the agricultural markets.

 - Capital – In recent times, agriculture has become mechanized.
 This involves large capital investments.
-Purchase of fertilizers, pesticides, machinery and HYV seeds require a lot of money.
+The purchase of fertilizers, pesticides, machinery, and HYV seeds requires a lot of money.
 Unfortunately, most farmers in India live below the poverty line and so are unable to purchase or use such modern agricultural technologies/equipment.
 This majorly affects the production of agricultural crops.
 Thus, the availability of capital plays a prominent role in agricultural development.

 - Government Policies – Government policies have a significant influence on the growth of markets in the agricultural sector.
 The Govt. may limit the cultivation of a particular crop or force the poor farmers to grow a certain type of crop.
 For example, the area under oilseeds and sugarcane cultivation in India has increased after the Govt. put greater emphasis on these crops.